Image Map Skip to Main Content

 RTC Library videos on using Noodletools, the easy way to create a bibliography:

-NoodleTools - available on the RTC Library Database page - This resource can help you format your MLA reference list.
-Sign up for a free account through the RTC Library Database page and save your citations for up to a year.
+NoodleTools - available for free on the RTC Library Database page - This resource can help you format your MLA reference list.

 The Citation Machine - Another web resource to help you format MLA citation lists (comes with a 30 second commerical).
 This one won't save your citations.

-OWL - The Online Writing Lab at Purdue University.
+OWL - The Online Writing Lab at Purdue University has pages about both MLA and APA citation styles.

 Works Cited